Content Integration & Learning

 To take PBL for a spin, out of genuine interest or to appease administrators, teachers quickly see the need to step outside of their siloed subject area.

-From a design standpoint, this solves no problems, since either approach to partial integration uses additional time and possibly loses content in the process.
+From a design standpoint, this solves no problems, since either approach to partial integration forces teachers to add time into an already-packed curriculum, and possibly to lose other content in the process.

 Integrating a ‘little bit’ here and there doesn’t provide the best of both worlds.